 “The Federal Council considers this an important sign of social solidarity and an expression of the federal government’s sympathy,” the government said Wednesday.
 The money is intended to give “rapid and unbureaucratic support, help bridge acute financial difficulties and provide short-term relief.”

 The administration will also convene a roundtable of victims, insurers and authorities to find an out-of-court compensation solution for those affected so they can avoid lengthy legal battles.
-The government could contribute up to 20 million francs to these out-of-court settlements, it said.
+The government could contribute up to 20 million francs to these out-of-court settlements if a solution is found, it said.

-Local Swiss authorities in the canton of Valais have faced criticism for their handling of the investigation following the incident.
+Local Swiss authorities in Valais have questioned the managers of the bar and local faced criticism for their handling of the investigation following the incident.
 Following protests from Italy, Swiss prosecutors have agreed to cooperate with their Italian counterparts in the probe.

 Photograph: Candles and flowers at the entrance of the bar “Le Constellation” in Crans-Montana, Switzerland; photo credit: Maxime Schmid/AFP/Getty Images